Introduction

 Honda’s Super Cub step-through motorcycle is the most successful motor vehicle ever built and a staggering number – well over 100 million – have been sold.

 I was lucky enough to find a low mileage 1978 C90 for sale a few miles from where I live.
-Having purchased it I was able to ride it for about half a mile before it conked out so I pushed it the remainder of the way (6 miles!).
-Not an auspicious start.
+It ran for about half a mile before conking out so I pushed it the remainder of the way (6 miles!).
+Not an auspicious start...

-When bikes have been stood for a while, as this one had, old fuel can gum up the carburettor and cause running problems, so I followed some instructions on the internet about how to clean the carburettor; flushed out the fuel tank; charged the battery and - much to my surprise - it started.
-After an oil change and some other minor adjustments it was running again, albeit not very smoothly.
+After getting it home I cleaned the carburettor; flushed out the fuel tank; charged the battery and - much to my surprise - it started.
+An oil change and some other minor adjustments followed and it was running again, albeit not very smoothly.

-Apart from basic maintenance tasks on cars and bikes, I had not done any automotive mechanical work before so this was exciting stuff!
-Emboldened by my early success, I decided to attempt a complete restoration, hoping to learn a bit about how engines work along the way.
+Other than simple maintenance tasks on cars and bikes, I hadn't done any automotive mechanical work before so this was exciting stuff and - emboldened by my early success - I decided to attempt a complete restoration, hoping to learn a bit about how engines work along the way.
 Since my initial ham-fisted mechanical efforts I've gone back over all the repair and maintenance work I did to restore the bike and have written up what I learned - and what I got wrong - in this blog.

 maintenance and repairs